bytecodealliance/wasmtime/docs/langref.rst

 means that every value is defined exactly once, and every use of a value must be dominated by the definition.

-Cretonne does not have phi instructions but uses :term:`EBB parameter`\s instead.
+Cranelift does not have phi instructions but uses :term:`EBB parameter`\s instead.
 An EBB can be defined with a list of typed parameters.
 Whenever control is transferred to the EBB, argument values for the parameters must be provided.
 When entering a function, the incoming function parameters are passed as